Maiden Cruise September 8, 2018

 Colossi of Memnon: These are the twin stone statues of the Pharaoh Amenhotep III standing in the Theban region across the Nile River.
 The statues depict Pharaoh Amenhotep III in the seating position, facing towards the Nile River and his hands resting on the legs.

-After your west bank tour you will rendezvous with the Aggressor Nile Queen at ESNA for lunch and to visit the Temple of Khrum.
-After sightseeing, you return to the Aggressor Nile Queen for dinner and sailing on the Nile.
+After your west bank tour you will rendezvous with the Aggressor Nile Queen will continue at ESNA for lunch at 1:30pm and visit the Temple of Khrum.
+After sightseeing, you return to the Aggressor Nile Queen for a 5:30pm dinner and overnight at Esna.

-DAY 3 - 5: Over the following 3 days your itinerary will include:
+DAY 3, 4, and 5: Over the following 3 days your itinerary will include:

-El KAB - El Kab, located on the East Bank of the nile, was once the capital of Upper Egypt and is still home to the temple of Nekhbet, as well as a row of fascinating decorated tombs carved into the slope of the mountain.
+El KAB - After an 8:00 am breakfast, guests will visit El Kab, which is located on the East Bank of the river.
+El Kab was once the capital of Upper Egypt and is still home to the temple of Nekhbet, as well as a row of fascinating decorated tombs carved into the slope of the mountain.
 Upon docking, you will embark on a beautiful walk through a small fishing village to visit the necropolis.

-EDFU – The boat will arrive at EDFU, HOME OF THE Greco-Roman temple dedicated to the god Horus.
+EDFU – The boat will arrive at EDFU after lunch at around 2:00 pm, home of the Greco-Roman temple dedicated to the god Horus.
 This is among the best preserved of all Egyptian temples.
 Horse and carriage will take you to the temple through the busy city streets.

-GEBEL SILSILEH – Here, the Nile, flowing between two mountain ranges, is at its narrowest.
+GEBEL SILSILEH – After breakfast, the boat will arrive at Gebel Silshieh at around 9:00am.
+Here, the Nile, flowing between two mountain ranges, is at its narrowest.
 You will usually be the only visitors at this fascinating site as the large Nile cruisers are not allowed to stop here.
 After visiting the small temple of Horemheb and walking through the sandstone quarries, where ancient Egyptians cut stone for many of their most famous temples, you will visit a picturesque cafe to enjoy tea and Shisha.

-KOM OMBO – The temple was built during the Ptolemaic period on the site of an older temple and at one of the most beautiful locations on a bend on the river.
+KOM OMBO – After breakfast from 10:00 am - 11:00 am, guests will experience the best sailing section of the nile before reaching Kom Ombo.
+The temple was built during the Ptolemaic period on the site of an older temple and at one of the most beautiful locations on a bend on the river.
 The temple was dedicated to Sobek, the crocodile-headed god.
 After enjoying the temple, you will visit the new crocodile Museum, which contains many mummified crocodiles, attesting to the importance the creatures played in the this region in ancient times.

 DAY 6 Thursday - Check Out